ljr1981/foggler/README.md

 3. [How to Measure Anything](https://www.google.com/books/edition/How_to_Measure_Anything/F0i6pwAACAAJ?hl=en)

 # Release Notes
+## version 0.0.0.9 — Feature notes can now be multiline without any indicator like "--".
+- There is no longer a need to mark EOL with a "--" mark.
 ## version 0.0.0.8 — Feature sentences now appear as class note descriptions at the end of the class text.
 - Use a double-dash to indicate a CRLF to Foggler on a multiline sentence (i.e. "--" at the end of a line to indicate a CFLF in the generated note description multi-line text.
 ## version 0.0.0.7 — Added support of commas and ampersand chars in feature multiline notes